bee-san/pyWhat/README.md

 Or if you come across some piece of text and you don't know what it is, `What` will tell you.

+**File Opening** You can pass in a file path by `what "this/is/a/file/path"`.
+What is smart enough to figure out it's a file!

 # 👾 Contributing

 `what` not only thrives on contributors, but can't exist without them!
 If you want to add a new regex to check for things, you can read our documentation [here](https://github.com/bee-san/what/wiki/Adding-your-own-Regex)